-- When providing an unrestricted access to a property that previously had restricted access, the property may be considered as enhanced.
+- When providing an unrestricted access to a property that previously had restricted access the property may be considered as enhanced.
 The potential for enhancement will be considered during appraisal.
 Typically, NDOT has no obligation to provide access rights other than what presently exists.
-A decision to provide enhanced access should be justified. - When access is restricted to a property that previously had unrestricted access, it is likely that the value of the property has changed.
+A decision to provide enhanced access should be justified. - When access is restricted to a property that previously had unrestricted access it is likely that the value of the property has changed.
 NDOT appraisers will consider these factors during the appraisal process.

-Once the roadway designer is prepared to make recommendations about acquiring access control, the roadway designer should contact the Property Management Section of ROW and request to be placed on the agenda for the next available access control meeting.
-The roadway designer will present recommendations for or against acquiring access rights to the Access Control Team and must be able to support the recommendations.
-The roadway designer's presentation should include an aerial photo showing property lines and the access locations which meet the Access Control Policy to the State Highway System (Ref.
-15.5) for the Access Control Team's review and approval.
+Once the roadway designer is prepared to make recommendations about acquiring access control, the designer should contact the Property Management Section of ROW and request to be placed on the agenda for the next available access control meeting.
+The designer will present recommendations for or against acquiring access rights to the Access Control Team and must be able to support the recommendations.
+The roadway designer's presentation should include an aerial photo showing property lines and the access locations which meet the Access Control Team's review and approval.

-At the meeting, the Access Control Team will review the project as part of the functional design review to determine access control.
+At the meeting, the Access Control Team reviews the project as part of the functional design review to determine access control.
 The Access Control Team's decision is based on many factors, including the following: